nataliehammonddressage/nataliehammonddressage.github.io/contact/index.md

 {% picture assets/images/2020/NatalieHammondDressage2020-6.jpg --alt Natalie and Rhapsody %}

-<p>Using the form below you can contact Natalie Hammond with any questions you might have about her or her training programs available now.</p>
+Using the form below you can contact Natalie Hammond with any questions you might have about her or her training programs available now.

 <form action="https://formspree.io/f/mjvpolgz" method="POST">
     <div class="form-group row">